SomuSysAdmin/SomuSysAdmin.github.io/index.md

 * Permissive and enforcing modes of SELinux
 * File and process context listing for SELinux
 * Modifying SELinux settings via boolean settings

+For detailed article on each of the above topic, and more, go to my [RHCSA course page]({% link courses/RHCSA.md %}).
+As always, everything on this site is 100% free!